ManhTrinhNguyen/Infrastructure-as-code-Terraform/README.md

   - Now the context was configured in my user home directory in the `/.kube/config` .
 This file contain all the information that kubectl and AWS IAM authenticator need to authenticate with to authenticate with AWS also authenticate with EKS Cluster

   - If I try `kubectl get node` I will get error time out Which mean more thing need to configure

+  - I need to explicitly enable public access to my Cluster . `cluster_enpoint_public_access = true` .
+Which make my Kubernetes Cluster or the API server process on the Kubernetes Cluster publicly accessible from external clients like kubectl

+Now I can connect to my Cluster . `kubectl apply -f <nginx-config>`

+Now I can go EC2 - and Load Balancer .
+And 1 Load Balancer acutally get created bcs I create a Service of type Load Balancer .
+And Load Balancer available in all three AZs in the Region that I specified .
+It also have a DNS name I that I can access it from .
+The Port 80 automatically open so I don't have to adjust the security Group and open the Port it all happen automatically when load balancer get provisioned .

+This is a best part of Terraform .
+Even though it took sometime to put together all this configuration and go through all the attribute I only have that time investment once, I only need to configure all these understand all these attributes once so once I have the configuration set up here, I just do apply and can spin up the whole Cluster again without doing any manual work and when i done I just destroy it